wichmann-lab/python-psignifit/docs/examples/parameter_recovery_in_logspace_demo.md

 Using the sigmoid object, we can simulate percent correct values for each stimulus level, without introducing additional variability.

-We generate the data on the data and parameters transformed in log-space, since the fit it's going to be made there.
+We generate the data on the data and parameters transformed in log-space, since the fit is going to be made there.

 ```{code-cell} ipython3
 logspace_stimulus_level = np.log(stimulus_level)